 And then it was all over!
 Just kidding – we still have the day after.
 The day after the wedding we returned the cake stand to the cake bakery, ran by one of the hotels to drop off the shoes one of the guests had left behind, picked up the wedding dress and tuxes from the bride and grooms hotel to take to the cleaner while they are on honeymoon, and returned the specialty rentals we’d picked up for the head table.
 This was the final 6 hours of wedding activities.

 So let’s see, we had 67 hours for meetings and travel, 147 hours for pre wedding activities, 24 hours of rehearsal activities, 90 hours of wedding day activities, and 6 hours of post wedding day activities, for a grand total of 334 hours.
 Thank goodness we don’t charge by the hour, right?

 Beyond the hours worked there are hard fees involved – the 9 tanks of gas that went into my car for the driving to meetings and completing tasks, the cost of our staff time (I haven’t been able to convince them to work for free yet), various materials needed to complete various wedding related projects, and more.
 It all adds up.

-If you are interested in the concierge style wedding planning services offered by Yellow Umbrella Events please contact us.
+If you are interested in the wedding planning and design services offered by Yellow Umbrella Events please contact us.

 Owner, Yellow Umbrella Events